Exploratory Research for Drug Discovery

 Activities

-In this department, a Shionogi’s researcher is in charge of a principal investigator, and conduct small molecule drug discovery together with Department of Molecular Infection Dynamics.
-We will take on the role of research hubs that connect research assets of Nagasaki University such as know-how and global network for malaria research and SAR(structure-activity relationship) engine for small molecule drug discovery of SHIONOGI.
-By taking advantage of strengths of each department, the drug discovery research will be promoted to create a therapeutic or a prophylaxis/chemoprevention drug with strong antimalarial activity and high safety.
-We are also collaborating with domestic and overseas research organizations including MMV (Medicines for Malaria Venture), promoting further optimization of the lead scaffolds and phenotypic screening hits that we have created so far.
+In this department, a SHIONOGI’s researcher takes a role of principal investigator (PI), and drives small molecule drug discovery.
+We work as a research hub that harmonizes the malaria research assets of Nagasaki University, such as research know-how and global network, with SHIONOGI’s SAR(structure-activity relationship) engine for small molecule drug discovery.
+By synergizing the strengths of each organizations, this department aims to deliver drugs for treatment and prevention with strong antimalarial potency and high safety.
+We are also collaborating with domestic and overseas research organizations, including MMV (Medicines for Malaria Venture), facilitating further optimization of the leads and screening hits we have obtained.

 Research activities are as follows:

-- Strengthening external collaboration for SAR study, clinical development and identifying new targets
+- Strengthening external collaboration for SAR study and clinical development.